200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-21-SoYoureBecomingADragon.md

 ## Author Comments

 Yay dragons!
 This game was totally inspired by The Interview, by David Hertz, which you should totally check out!

+## Judge Comments

+This entry made me smile really wide.
+It’s a perfect little two-player LARP, full of comedy and joy.
+It’s well-written, fun to read, and a perfect narrative scope for a contest like this. - [*Jason Cordova*]({{site.baseurl}}/judges)